Our History

 - Evacuation Drill & Preparedness Fair in collaboration with Washoe County Emergency Management and Washoe County Sheriff's Office.

-- Citizen Lifesaver Award presented to Madison Racich for her act of bravery on June 16th rescuing a swimmer in distress near Ski Beach.
+- Citizen Lifesaver Award was presented to Madison Racich for her act of bravery on June 16th rescuing a swimmer in distress near Ski Beach.
 Her quick actions made a positive impact on another's life.
 The North Lake Tahoe Fire Protection District offers our utmost respect and appreciation to Madison.

 - Battalion Chief Jeff Sambrano was awarded Rotary 'Citizen of the Year'.